wolfSSL/documentation/wolfSSL/src/chapter02.md

 Enable Single Precision math support.

+#### WOLFSSL_SP_MATH

+Enable only SP math and algorithms.
+Eliminates big integer math code such as normal (`integer.c`) or fast (`tfm.c`).
+Restricts key sizes and curves to only ones supported by SP.

+#### WOLFSSL_SP_MATH_ALL

+Enable SP math and algorithms.
+Uses big integer math code such as normal (`integer.c`) or fast (`tfm.c`) for key sizes and curves not supported by SP.

+#### WOLFSSL_SP_SMALL

+If using SP math this will use smaller versions of the code and avoid large stack variables.

 ##### SP_WORD_SIZE

 Force 32-bit or 64-bit data type for storing one word of a number.

 ##### WOLFSSL_SP_NONBLOCK

 Enables "non blocking" mode for Single Precision math, which will return FP_WOULDBLOCK for long operations and function must be called again until complete.
+Currently, this in only supported for ECC and is used in conjunction with `WC_ECC_NONBLOCK`.

 ##### WOLFSSL_SP_FAST_NCT_EXPTMOD